Thimphu District: Administrative divisions

 Lingzhi, Soe and Naro Gewogs belong to the Lingzhi Dungkhag subdistrict, the only subdistrict within Thimphu District.
 The remaining gewogs do not belong to any subdistrict.

+Town of Thimphu

+Thimphu is the capital of Bhutan and of Thimphu District.

 Environment

 The northern half of Thimphu District (the gewogs of Kawang, Lingzhi, Naro and Soe – corresponding roughly to Lingzhi Dungkhag) is subject to environmental protection, falling within Jigme Dorji National Park.